 How can you connect a single PagerDuty Service with multiple “Zaps”?

-Create multiple webhooks within a single PagerDuty Service, like the two webhooks seen here:
+Create multiple webhooks within a single PagerDuty Service.

 How can you connect a multiple PagerDuty Services with a single “Zap”?